Finding vegan Halloween candy can feel tricky, but there are actually great vegan candy options right at your regular grocery store.

 Vegan gummy candy

-I managed to find a 55 piece bag of vegan gummy candy (plus lollipops).
+I managed to find a 55 piece bag of vegan gummy candy (plus lollipops) at my regular grocery store.
 This bag contained:

 - Sour Patch Kids

 - Twizzlers Pull 'n' Peel

 - Jolly Rancher Lollipops

 Most of this candy isn't new, but we'd never had the Twizzlers Pull 'n' Peel before.
 They were a lot of fun to eat with a good, chewy texture.

 We'd also both had Jolly Ranchers but never their lollipops, so we opened one of those.
 The pink lemonade flavor was a big hit for me.
 It was nice and tart!
 Dave preferred the cherry, which was sweeter tasting.